airtonix/vue-localize/README.md

 ```

 ## Integration
+> Full-featured example of integration in app with Vuex and VueRouter.

 To use full set of VueLocalize features you need to do following simple steps:
 - Integrate plugin
   - Import and register plugin